Rykian/CineVOlle/README.md

 CineVOlle
 =========

-CineVOlle purpose is to send each weeks a newsletter with screening in original version in Laval.
+CineVOlle purpose is to send each weeks a newsletter with theater screening in original version in Laval.